The Analytics Blog

 Method 2: Google Analytics 4

-GA4 can capture Core Web Vitals as events:
+GA4 can capture Core Web Vitals as events.
+For a complete setup guide, see our GA4 setup guide.

 <script type="module">